 Cooling, Ventilation, and Safety Systems

-You should prioritize three core controls:
+Prioritize these three core controls:

 - Active coolant circulation and temperature monitoring to maintain cooling efficiency.